El Espinar: Non-profit community-based associationism

 The most notable are the Felinar charity for stray cats, the Yedra women's rights, the Interampas parent-student and the Hesperides citizen science-based associations.

 El Espinar in film

-The territory of the local council of El Espinar has been used frequently as a filming location since 1960 and the reason is that there is a great nature scenery that is fairly close to Madrid metropolitan area.
+The territory of the municipality has been used frequently as a filming location since 1960 and the reason is that there is a great nature scenery that is fairly close to Madrid metropolitan area.

-El Laberinto del Fauno, Historias Lamentables, El Ministerio del Tiempo, Los Favoritos de Midas, Las Chicas del Cable, La Influencia, The English (TV series) and The Walking Dead: Daryl Dixon (seasons 3 and 4) are the most well-known films and series mostly or totally filmed in the local council, but many other films, series and spots have been filmed here.
+El Laberinto del Fauno, Historias Lamentables, El Ministerio del Tiempo, Los Favoritos de Midas, Las Chicas del Cable, La Influencia, Cortafuego (Firebreak), The English (TV series) and The Walking Dead: Daryl Dixon (seasons 3 and 4) are the most well-known films and series mostly or totally filmed in the local council, but many other films, series and spots have been filmed here.